U.S. Department of Labor Issues New Tools to Help Employers Comply with Wage & Hour Laws

 The new DOL site briefly explains what the PAID program does and directs visitors to the program’s website.

-DOL administrative guidance carries the force of law for employers, and until now many of the important opinions and other forms of guidance took extensive research to find.
-By linking these resources from the new resources page, the DOL feels more employers will take the time to educate themselves on these very important documents.
+DOL administrative guidance carries the force of law for employers, and until now, many of the critical opinions and other forms of advice took extensive research to find.
+By linking these resources from the new resources page, the DOL feels more employers will take the time to educate themselves on these critical documents.

-As the new site explains, elaws Advisors are “interactive e-tools that provide easy-to-understand information about a number of federal employment laws.”
-Much like the articles you find on our site, The DOL’s experts provide their analysis on a number of key wage and hour issues that will assist employers on making critical decisions that will impact their compliance with the FLSA and other employment laws.
-The site containing these documents is categorized by issue and is a very user-friendly resource.
+As the new site explains, laws Advisors are “interactive e-tools that provide easy-to-understand information about several federal employment laws.”
+Much like the articles on our site, The DOL’s experts provide their analysis on several critical wage and hour issues that will assist employers in making essential decisions that will impact their compliance with the FLSA and other employment laws.
+The site containing these documents is categorized by issue and is a user-friendly resource.

-Finally, the DOL has used this new site to provide employers with a number of other resources related to wage and hour compliance.
+Finally, the DOL has used this new site to provide employers with other wage and hour compliance resources.
 They include: